alicolville/shortcode-variables/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Create your own shortcodes and assign text, html, etc to them.
-Use these across your site and only change in one place.
+Use these across your site and only change in one place - saving time and effort!

 == Upgrade Notice ==